Letting agent and property manager redress scheme

 If you think a lettings agent or property manager in the borough has not joined a Government-approved redress scheme, you can report it to us by email to firstname.lastname@example.org or call 01246 345748.

-Which Government approved redress scheme do you belong to?
-Guide to the letting agents and property managers redress scheme.
+Guide to the lettings agents and property managers redress scheme.

 The Redress Schemes for Lettings Agency Work and Property Management Work (Requirement to Belong to a Scheme etc) (England) Order 2014.